joseeden/All-Things-Docker-and-Kubernetes/README.md

 - package the source code, config files, and dependencies in a container
 - deploy it using a container manage

+What are its benefits from a developer's standpoint?

+- accelerate developer onboarding
+- eliminate app conflicts and run multiple versions
+- environment consistency, solves the "but it works on my machine"  dilemma
+- ships software faster

 </details>

 <details><summary> The Docker Architecture </summary>